cea-hpc/modules/doc/source/design/variants.rst

         - raise error otherwise

-    - default value should be part of possible value list
+    - default value should be part of possible value list if value list provided

         - error is raised otherwise when default value is used, as it does not correspond to an accepted value

             - ex: ``variant name --default 1.8 1.0 2.0``

+        - when no list of accepted value is provided, default value could be any value

 - may be set as a Boolean variant (when ``--boolean`` argument is passed)

     - a Boolean variant may equal *true* or *false*

-- must have a list of accepted values unless if defined as a Boolean variant
+- may have a list of accepted values

+    - unless if defined as a Boolean variant

     - passed value(s) must correspond to those accepted